GurjeetSinghSangra/MachineLearningAssignment/README.md

 # MachineLearningAssignment
-Assignments of Machine Learning using Keras and Pytorch
+Assignments of Machine Learning using Keras and PyTorch